MenuSkip to content

 This class will take place via video-conferencing (Zoom), Pacific Time.

 All Levels | Nina Simone says it’s the role of the artist to show us what is, and Octavia Butler teaches us that the writer can use their words to manifest new worlds.
 In this class, we will explore the elements which open our eyes, preserve our stories, change our hearts, and create new narratives.
 Through the power of poetry and performance, we will write together to be the change we want to see in the world.
 R words: Resilience, Resistance, Revelation, Rise Up, Revolution, Reparations, Restoration.

-Nikkita Oliver is a Seattle-based creative, community organizer, abolitionist, educator, and attorney.
-Working at the intersections of arts, law, education, and community organizing, she strives to create experiences which draw us closer to our humanity.
-Her work asks us to engage what we see happening now and to imagine what we hope to see in the future.
+Nikkita Oliver (they/them) is a Seattle-based creative, community organizer, abolitionist, educator, and attorney.
+Working at the intersections of arts, law, education, and community organizing Nikkita strives to create experiences which draw us closer to our humanity and invites us to imagine what we hope to see in the future.

 Nikkita has opened for Cornel West and Chuck D of Public Enemy, featured on the Breakfast Club, KUOW's The Week in Review, Cut Stories, and performed on The Late Night Show with Stephen Colbert.
 Nikkita's writing has been published in the South Seattle Emerald, Crosscut, the Establishment, Last Real Indians, The Seattle Weekly, and The Stranger.
 Nikkita organizes with No New Youth Jail, Decriminalize Seattle, Covid-19 Mutual Aid - Seattle, and the Seattle Peoples Party.

 Nikkita is the executive director of Creative Justice, an arts-based alternative to incarceration and a healing engaged youth-led community-based program.